UCL-ARC/mkdocs-dsh-docs/docs/3-DSH_Cluster.md

 ![WinSCP](img/WinSCP3.png)

 The left panel usually shows your local DSH Desktop directories, and the right panel shows the directories of the server you are connected to -- if connecting to a DSH HPC Cluster login node, this will typically be your DSH HPC Cluster home space.
 To transfer files, just drag the file or directory you want to copy from one panel to the other.
-This works in both directions, meaning you can copy from your local directory in DSH Desktop to a DSH HPC machine, and also from the DSH HPC machine to DSH Desktop.
+This works in both directions, meaning you can copy from your local directory in DSH Desktop to a DSH Research Compute machine, and also from the DSH Research Compute machine to DSH Desktop.

-## DSH HPC Services software stack
+## DSH Research Compute software stack

-DSH HPC systems all use a simple software stack based upon Red Hat Enterprise Linux (RHEL) v8.x, with some additional commonly used applications installed such as R and Anaconda.
+DSH Research Compute systems all use a simple software stack based upon Red Hat Enterprise Linux (RHEL) v8.x, with some additional commonly used applications installed such as R and Anaconda.

 Customer Specialist Servers will only come with additional software installed as required by the original provisioning request.

 The DSH HPC Cluster includes an additional small set of custom installed applications that can be accessed by all users from the DSH HPC Cluster nodes at the shared location `/apps`.
 A partial list of some of the software that is already available for use in the DSH HPC Cluster is summarized in the table below: